securityfirst/tent-content/contents_en/communications/social-media/advanced/online-abuse.md

 Doxing is an obvious violation of your right to privacy.
 Generally, in law, the right to privacy trumps freedom of expression.

+# Cyberstalking

+Cyberstalking is a technologically-based attack on a person for reasons of anger, revenge or control.

+Cyberstalking may include:
+*	Harassment, humiliation and embarrassment of the person targeted;
+*	Harassing family, friends and employers to isolate the person;
+*	Tactics to make the target fearful;
+*	Taking on the identity of the other person;
+*	Monitoring (e.g., using Facebook notifications to find out where the person is going, using spy ware, activating GPS).